Asthmasol-Solopharm, 0.25 mg/ml+0.5 mg/ml 20 ml

 Hypertrophic obstructive cardiomyopathy; tachyarrhythmia; I and III trimesters of pregnancy; children under 6 years of age (aerosol for inhalation); hypersensitivity to fenoterol and other components of the drug; hypersensitivity to atropine-like drugs.

-With caution: Closed-angle glaucoma, arterial hypertension, diabetes mellitus, recent myocardial infarction (within the last 3 months), heart and vascular disease (chronic heart failure, CHD, arrhythmia, aortic stenosis, pronounced lesions of cerebral and peripheral arteries), hyperthyroidism, pheochromocytoma, prostatic hyperplasia, bladder cervical obstruction, cystic fibrosis, II trimester pregnancy, lactation, children and teenagers from 6 to 18 years (aerosol for inhalation).
+With caution: angle-closure glaucoma, arterial hypertension, diabetes mellitus, recent myocardial infarction (within the last 3 months), heart and vascular diseases (chronic heart failure, coronary artery disease, arrhythmia, aortic stenosis, severe lesions of the cerebral and peripheral arteries), hyperthyroidism, pheochromocytoma, prostatic hyperplasia, urinary cervical obstruction bladder, cystic fibrosis, second trimester of pregnancy, lactation period, childhood and adolescence from 6 to 18 years (aerosol for inhalation).

 Metabolism and nutrition: rarely – hypokalemia, metabolic acidosis.

-Mental disorders: infrequent – nervousness; rare – anxiety, mental disorders.
+Mental disorders: infrequently – nervousness; rarely – anxiety, mental disorders.

-An organ of vision: rarely – glaucoma, increased intraocular pressure, accommodation disorders, mydriasis, blurred vision, eye pain, corneal edema, conjunctival hyperemia, appearance of a halo around objects and colored spots before eyes.
+From the organ of vision: rarely – glaucoma, increased intraocular pressure, accommodation disturbances, mydriasis, blurred vision, eye pain, corneal edema, conjunctival hyperemia, the appearance of a halo around objects and colored spots before the eyes.

-Cardiovascular system disorders: infrequent – tachycardia, palpitations, increased systolic blood pressure; rare – arrhythmia, atrial fibrillation, supraventricular tachycardia, myocardial ischemia, increased diastolic BP.
+From the cardiovascular system: infrequently – tachycardia, palpitations, increased systolic blood pressure; rarely – arrhythmia, atrial fibrillation, supraventricular tachycardia, myocardial ischemia, increased diastolic blood pressure.

-The respiratory system: frequently – cough; infrequently – pharyngitis, dysphonia; rarely – bronchospasm, pharyngeal irritation, pharyngeal edema, laryngospasm, paradoxical bronchospasm, dry throat.
+From the respiratory system: often – cough; infrequently – pharyngitis, dysphonia; rarely – bronchospasm, pharyngeal irritation, pharyngeal edema, laryngospasm, paradoxical bronchospasm, dry throat.

-The digestive system: infrequent – vomiting, dry mouth, nausea; rarely – stomatitis, glossitis, GI motility disorders, constipation, diarrhea, edema of the mouth.
+From the digestive system: infrequently – vomiting, dry mouth, nausea; rarely – stomatitis, glossitis, gastrointestinal motility disorders, constipation, diarrhea, swelling of the oral cavity.

 Dermatological reactions: rarely – urticaria, skin rash, itching, angioedema, hyperhidrosis.